 from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh

 At the time, Jesus did much work that was incomprehensible to His disciples, and said much that people did not understand.
-This is because, at the time, He did not give explanation. … Jesus did not come to perfect and gain man, but to do one stage of work: bringing forth the gospel of the kingdom of heaven and completing the work of the crucifixion—and so once Jesus was crucified, His work came to a complete end.
+This is because, at the time, He did not give explanation. … Jesus did not come to perfect and gain man, but to do one stage of work: bringing forth theof the kingdom of heaven and completing the work of the crucifixion—and so once Jesus was crucified, His work came to a complete end.
 But in the current stage—the work of conquest—more words must be spoken, more work must be done, and there must be many processes.
 So too must the mysteries of the work of Jesus and Jehovah be revealed, so that all people may have understanding and clarity in their belief, for this is the work of the last days, and the last days are the end of God’s work, the time of this work’s conclusion.
 This stage of work will elucidate for you the law of Jehovah and the redemption of Jesus, and is principally so that you may understand the entire work of God’s six-thousand-year management plan, and appreciate all the significance and substance of this six-thousand-year management plan, and understand the purpose of all the work done by Jesus and the words He spoke, and even your blind credence in and adoration of the Bible.
 All this it will allow you to perceive.
 You will come to understand both the work done by Jesus, and the work of God today; you will understand and behold all of the truth, the life, and the way.
 In the stage of work done by Jesus, why did Jesus depart without concluding God’s work?
 Because the stage of Jesus’ work was not the work of conclusion.
-When He was nailed to the cross, the words that He had spoken also came to an end; after His crucifixion, His work completely finished.
+When He was nailed to the cross, His words also came to an end; after His crucifixion, His work completely finished.
 The current stage is different: Only after the words are spoken to the end and God’s entire work is concluded will His work have finished.
 During Jesus’ stage of work, there were many words that remained unsaid, or which were not fully articulated.
 Yet Jesus cared not what He did or did not say, for His ministry was not a ministry of words, and so after He was nailed to the cross He departed.
 That stage of work was chiefly for the sake of the crucifixion, and is unlike the stage today.
 This stage of work is principally for the sake of completion, of clearing up, and of bringing all work to a conclusion.
 If the words are not spoken to their very end, there will be no way of concluding this work, for in this stage of work all work is brought to an end and accomplished using words.
 At the time, Jesus did much work that was incomprehensible to man.
 He departed quietly, and today there are still many who do not understand His words, whose understanding is erroneous yet still believed by them to be correct, who do not know that they are wrong.
 In the end, this current stage will bring God’s work to a complete end, and will provide its conclusion.
 All will come to understand and know of God’s management plan.
-The conceptions within man, his intentions, his erroneous understanding, his conceptions toward the work of Jehovah and Jesus, his views about the Gentiles, and all his deviation and errors will be corrected.
+The conceptions within man, his intentions, his erroneous understanding, his conceptions toward the work of Jehovah and Jesus, his views about the Gentiles, and his other deviations and errors will be corrected.
 And man will understand all the right paths of life, and all the work done by God, and the entire truth.
 When that happens, this stage of work will come to an end.

 from “The Vision of God’s Work (2)” in The Word Appears in the Flesh